 31 Aug How Long Does Cocaine Stay in Your Blood?

-How long does cocaine stay in your blood?
+How long does coke stay in your blood?
 Cocaine is an illicit substance also referred to as “coke” or “crack.”
-It’s a powerfully addictive drug, which produces a euphoric feeling that is very short-lived.
+It’s a powerfully and highly addictive drug, which produces a euphoric feeling that is very short-lived.
 However, this fleeting state is enough to make users continue to abuse the drug and eventually become addicted.

 Drug Detection: How long does cocaine stay in your blood system?

 Detecting cocaine in the blood also is determined by how long the person has used cocaine, the last time it was used, and how much was ingested.
 An individual who has used the drug for a longer period of time or ingests high doses more frequently will have traces of cocaine in the blood for much longer than someone who hasn’t ingested a significant amount.